 The Children’s Occupational Therapy Team provides a service to children from birth to 19 years of age (if in full time education) who have a General Practitioner (GP) registered within the Wakefield Integrated Care Board (ICB).

-We assess children whose ability to play, participate in the school day and self care is affected by illness, disability or other specific developmental difficulty.
+We assess children whose ability to play, participate in the school day and complete daily childhood occupations is affected by illness, disability, or other specific developmental difficulty.
 Therapy goals, advice and/or intervention are offered based on the outcome of our occupational therapy assessment.
-Our role also extends to making recommendations and completing onward referrals to support the physical management and environment that is needed for our client group in order to increase independence whilst reducing demand on care givers.
+Our role also extends to making recommendations and completing onward referrals to support the physical management and environment needed for our service user group to increase their independence.